LuciaSheel/brain-dump-project/README.md

 4. Logout

 ## Database
-The project uses MongoDB, and the database is named `brainDump`.
+The project uses MongoDB and the database is named `brainDump`.